padeir0/anu/readme.md

   end
 ```

-In a `switch` expresion, aliasing borrows the variable or the contents
+In a `switch` expresion, aliasing moves the variable or the contents
 of the container.
-If either the alias or the container
-is moved, both are moved.
-Aliasing shadows the original variable or
-container name, so it still has uniqueness.

 ```
 proc main do